 What we don’t: Less performance and weather protection than hooded jackets.

-The two picks above are at the lightweight end of the softshell spectrum, but for climbing and skiing in cold and windy weather, you may want more jacket.
-With a thick construction and durable face fabric, the Patagonia Adze is made for serious mountain adventures.
-Its 2-layer build is highly wind resistant and sheds light rain and snow, and with a soft fleece backing, the jacket offers enough insulation for cold conditions.
-And as with the OR Ferrosi above, it’s well priced for what you get: the Adze is nearly as good as the hoodless version of the popular Arc’teryx Gamma MX below, but at a savings of $150.
+Most of the picks above are at the lightweight end of the softshell spectrum, but for daily wear and hiking and climbing in cold and windy weather, you may want more jacket.
+With a thick construction and durable face fabric, the Patagonia Adze is built for wintery adventures.
+Its 2-layer construction is highly wind resistant and sheds light rain and snow, and with a soft fleece backing, the jacket offers enough insulation for cold conditions.
+And as with The North Face Bionic above, the Adze is well-priced at $149.

 See the Men's Patagonia Adze See the Women's Patagonia Adze

 Weight: 19.9 oz.

 What we like: Tougher and warmer than the Gamma LT.